 - Food and Drink purchased at Ben’s Chili Bowl or Ben’s Next Door

 This incredible walking tour invites participants to explore a time when U Street NW in Washington, DC, was the heart of African American music and intellectual life.
-Jazz melodies filled the air, while Langston Hughes and Jean Toomer emerged as prominent writers of the era, and initiatives to record African American history were in progress.
-Embark on…
+Jazz resonated throughout the area, while Langston Hughes and Jean Toomer emerged as prominent writers of the era, and initiatives to record African American history were in progress….

 This incredible walking tour invites participants to explore a time when U Street NW in Washington, DC, was the heart of African American music and intellectual life.
-Jazz melodies filled the air, while Langston Hughes and Jean Toomer emerged as prominent writers of the era, and initiatives to record African American history were in progress.
-Embark on a journey through the Harlem Renaissance as it began in DC!
+Jazz resonated throughout the area, while Langston Hughes and Jean Toomer emerged as prominent writers of the era, and initiatives to record African American history were in progress.
+Experience the beginnings of the Harlem Renaissance as it unfolded in DC!
 The tour includes a mid-way stop at the renowned Ben’s Chili Bowl, offering optional refreshments and a restroom break.

 For a full refund, cancel at least 24 hours before the scheduled departure time.